 Chapter 5.
 Your Responsibilities

 Various laws and regulations may prohibit the disclosure of certain information.
-The Privacy Act, Procurement Integrity Act, Freedom of Information Act, National Defense Authorization Act of 2012 and Executive Order 13526 limit what can be shared with unauthorized individuals.
-These laws and order, for example, prohibit disclosure of certain privacy-related information, source selection information, contractor proposal information and classified information.
+The Privacy Act, Procurement Integrity Act, Freedom of Information Act, National Defense Authorization Act of 2013, and Executive Order 13526 limit what can be shared with unauthorized individuals.
+These laws and order, for example, prohibit disclosure of certain privacy related information, source selection information, contractor proposal information, and classified information.
 You should not disclose nonpublic information through social media activities.
-In addition, the Standards of Ethical Conduct for Employees of the Executive Branch says you shouldn't use nonpublic information to further your private interest or anyone else's, whether through advice or recommendation, or by knowing about an unauthorized disclosure.
+In addition, the Standards of Ethical Conduct for Employees of the Executive Branch says you shouldn't use nonpublic information to further your or anyone else's private interest, whether through advice or recommendation, or by knowing about an unauthorized disclosure.
 Nonpublic information is information you receive because of your federal employment that you know, or reasonably should know, has not been made available to the general public.

 Some examples of nonpublic information are:

-- source selection information on contracts or grants; and
+- source selection information on contracts or grants

 - confidential business information as defined by federal law.

 Remember, what is true on the phone, snail mail or email is equally true using social media.
 If it's not public information, it should not appear on GSA's social media sites.